ortus-docs/coldbox-docs/the-basics/event-handlers/relocating.md

 The framework provides you with the `relocate()` method that you can use to relocate to other events thanks to the framework super type object, the grand daddy of all things ColdBox.

+After calling relocate, further code will still be processed until you return from handler.

 {% hint style="info" %}
 Please see the [Super Type CFC Docs](http://apidocs.ortussolutions.com/coldbox/current) for further investigation of all the goodness of methods you have available.
 {% endhint %}